About Mount Sorrow

 See the guidelines on caring for parks for more information about protecting our environment and heritage in national parks.

-In 1981 Cape Tribulation National Park was declared, protecting 17,000 hectares of rainforest.
+In 1981 Cape Tribulation National Park was declared, protecting 17,000ha of rainforest.
 The area was amalgamated into Daintree National Park in 1995.

 For information on road conditions contact: